nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 ```
 markeredgecolor / mec - control the color of marker edge / outline

-markeredgewidth / mew - a number that can control the marker edge /outline width
+markeredgewidth / mew - a number that can control the marker outline/edge width

 markerfacecolor / mfc - control the color of marker filling inside the outline